 Everything is perceived in relative terms.
-That particularly applies not only to the perception of sound but also to building real high end audio equipment.
+That particularly applies not only to the perception of sound but also to building real high performance audio equipment.
 Apart from a vast choice of materials and components- each of them having a sound signature when applied in a circuit of of a product, one also faces a dilemma of how to implement those components.
 At this occasion, it is paramount to understand that it is virtually impossible to build audio equipment on a consistent basis without deviation, even in small series production because of almost infinite number of variations possible of how a product could be assembled.
 That notion renders the value of so called expert reviews to almost zero value!
 Let us illustrate the issue with 2 extreme case scenarios:

-On the one hand, there is a possibility that one could build 2 different products e.g. DACs with 2 completely different circuit topologies and they could sound alike if one does not chooses materials and components carefully.
+On the one hand, there is a possibility that one could build 2 identically sounding but yet different products e.g. DACs with 2 completely different circuit topologies and they could sound alike if one does not chooses materials and components carefully.
 Paradoxically, one could build 2 identical DACs made out of absolutely identical parts and both DACs will sound significantly different from each other.
 In the first case scenario, the cause of the perception of similarity is the lack of revelation of chosen components in a complex circuit design.
 The system that does not revel differences is called homogenizing system (it is an issue of homogeneity, more on it later).
 The latter case scenario is characterized by the infinite number of variations of how an audio product could be assembled.
 The rationale behind that despite known sound character of passive components they do tend to sound differently still when their position and direction are ignored.

 Why is there such a deviation one may ask?
 There are some exogenous factors that we cannot control for such as deviations in the production, age, storage conditions, handling etc. Firstly all passive components underlie variations and their sonic character deviates even in series production.
 The other aspect is the aging of the materials.
 Aged materials simply sound differently relative to the freshly produced ones.
 Moreover, all passive components interact with each other resulting in different various never ending transformations especially during the initial run in period or almost forever as with some components such as Black Gate capacitors.
 Sometimes one get the feeling that there is some sort of life inside the equipment as one day one does not recognize their sound anymore.